hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 <units us = "The following can be used to convert a flow rate in gpm (gallons per minute) to a velocity in ft/sec (with the pipe diameter D in inches)."
-metric = "The following can be used to convert a flow rate in m3/s (cubic meters per second) to a velocity in m/sec (with the pipe diameter D in meters)."/>
+metric = "The following can be used to convert a flow rate in m3/h (cubic meters per hour) to a velocity in m/sec (with the pipe diameter D in meters)."/>

 =+=
 [units us]